YonatanHen/YonatanHen/README.md

 # Hi there!👋
 ### My name is Yonatan Hen, a Software Engineer.
 Experienced in Web/Software/Mobile development in various tools and technologies which can be seen below.
-My knowledge is based on degree studies, self-learning from online sources (such as Udemy courses, docs and so on...), and solving different problems during development. 😎

 #### Languages: